Clifford's Inn: History as an Inn of Chancery

-Governance and structure
+Governance and Structure of the Inn of Chancery

 Clifford's Inn was ruled by its council, which was led by a Principal.
 As well as the Principal, the Council consisted of twelve barristers, all elected by the Inn members and who enjoyed certain rights; they could hold chambers whenever they wanted and sat at a separate upper table to dine.
 The Principal was elected by the entire Inn's membership and was tasked with overseeing its day-to-day running and supervision of the Inn's servants; his privileges included the right to choose from any one of 18 sets of chambers and a generous allowance for beer.
 Principals were originally elected for life, but subsequent to a council order dated 15 June 1668 they were subject to re-election every three years.
 However, between 1668 and the last election in 1890, only 21 men served as Principal of Clifford's Inn, since "once elected, always elected" unless infirm became customary practice.

 The Clifford family's protracted title dispute caused confusion in Clifford's Inn governance for some time, and during this period usage of a differenced coat of arms is recorded: "Chequée Or and Azure, a Fess Gules, a Bordure bezantée of the Third".
 Clifford's Inn later resumed its (or adopted) usage of the ancient Clifford arms, namely: "Chequée Or and Azure, a Fess Gules".

-Noted students in the law at Clifford's Inn include Sir Edward Coke and John Selden.
 Although generally considered to be an adjunct to the Inner Temple, the members of Clifford's Inn always maintained that they were a separate entity.
 As a mark of that "independence" the Inner Temple benchers began a tradition of sending Clifford's Inn a message once a year, to which of course a reply was neither likely nor expected!

+After the Dissolution of the Inn of Chancery

+Following the 1903 dissolution of the Inn of Chancery, the freehold of Clifford’s Inn was sold in two lots.
+A smaller part adjacent to Chancery Lane became in 1910 the site of an office building, now 5 Chancery Lane.
+The larger section containing most of the long-standing buildings of Clifford’s Inn continued to be used for mixed commercial and residential purposes.
+It became home to organisations including Society of Women Writers and Journalists, London Typographical Society, London Positivist Society and Art Workers' Guild.
+Apartments within the building continued to be occupied by people working in law, but additionally are found photographers, tailors, architects, and artists including both painting and sculpture.
+Virginia Woolf and her husband Leonard Woolf lived at Clifford’s Inn 1912-1913 in flat 13, becoming residents immediately after their honeymoon.